Buttigieg to travel to East Palestine on Thursday amid criticism Biden administration isn’t doing enough

 The NTSB is expected to issue its initial findings from the investigation into the derailment on Thursday.

-The secretary’s trip comes as the Biden administration has faced criticism for not heading to East Palestine sooner.
+The secretary’s trip comes after the Biden administration faced criticism for not heading to East Palestine sooner.

-The Department of Transportation defended the timing of the trip, saying in a statement on Wednesday that Buttigieg wanted to “go when it is appropriate and wouldn’t detract from the emergency response efforts.”
+The Transportation Department defended the timing of the trip, saying in a statement on Wednesday that Buttigieg wanted to “go when it is appropriate and wouldn’t detract from the emergency response efforts.”

 A spokesperson for the department added that Buttigieg is going now since the Environmental Protection Agency (EPA) “is moving out of the emergency response phase and transitioning to the long-term remediation phase” and noted that the visit aligns with the NTSB issuing its findings of the investigation.